nicholsons/about/2024ideas.md

 Ask students to draw a class diagram.

 Create 2-3 auto generated versions.
 Compare them to the students work.
+Critically review against design principles?

+## 3. AI to generate infographics/charts
+To what extent can AI tools be used to create infographics and charts for a Dash or Streamlit app?